MEET THE TEAM

 Critically praised as an ‘inspiring’ conductor with a ‘substantial future ahead of him’, Cumbrian-born Joe Davies is Musical Director of the Ripieno Players, Leamington Sinfonia, Worcester Philharmonic Orchestra and Abney Orchestra; Artistic Director of Cumbria Opera Group and CoMA East Midlands; and a Musical Director for Barricade Arts and SLAM Theatre.
 Highlights include collaborations with Laura van der Heijden, Jess Gillam, and Xhosa Cole; MD credits include Candide at the Oxford Playhouse, How to Use a Washing Machine at the Edinburgh Fringe, and Acis and Galatea, Venus and Adonis and Dido and Aeneas with the Cumbria Opera Group.
-Joe graduated with a first-class degree in music from St Peter’s College, Oxford, before studying orchestral conducting at the Royal Birmingham Conservatoire under Michael Seal.
+Joe graduated with a first-class degree in music from St Peter’s College, Oxford, before graduating with Distinction from the Royal Birmingham Conservatoire, where he studied Orchestral Conducting under Michael Seal.

 Joan Rodgers CBE

 Joan Rodgers is equally established in opera, concert and as a recitalist.
 She has appeared in concert with conductors including Solti, Barenboim, Mehta, Harnoncourt, Mackerras, Ashkenazy, Salonen, Rattle, Elder and Bolton.
 She has appeared in recitals and concerts throughout Europe and the USA.
 Operatic engagements have included performances at all the major UK opera houses as well as in Paris, Munich, Brussels, Amsterdam and Vienna and the Metropolitan Opera, New York.